 What Kind of Travel?

 We simply prefer backpacks because no matter which destination we arrive at, it is easy to throw it on your back and get moving.
-You might also like to know that between two backpacks we can fit our family of four’s belongings with no trouble.
-And they are way more comfortable than they look!
+And they’re way more comfortable than they look!

 If you go down the self-drive route you are going to need to decide if you prefer to buy or rent.
 And in different destinations we have tried a combination.
 In New Zealand and Australia we bought cars when we arrived and sold them when we left.
 In Europe and the Middle East we rented cars.
 But we cover this in more detail, further down in Budgeting.